 Dr. Thomas Lovejoy is a Professor of Environmental Science and Policy at George Mason University.
-Lovejoy introduced the term biological diversity to the scientific community in 1980.
+Dr. Lovejoy introduced the term "biological diversity" to the scientific community in 1980.
 From 2008-2013 he was Chair of the Scientific Technical Advisory Panel (STAP) for the Global Environment Facility (GEF), the multi-billion-dollar funding mechanism for developing countries in support of their obligations under international environmental conventions.

-Deborah Knapp is a seasoned visionary professional with a proven track record of success in legal, non-profit, and business organizations.
-She brings diverse experience gained through 23 years as an environmental lawyer and mediator, over 12 years in the non-profit sector, and countless years as a volunteer community organizer.
+Deborah Knapp is a seasoned visionary professional in legal, non-profit, and business organizations.
+She brings diverse experience gained through 23 years as an environmental lawyer and mediator.
 Deborah left a thriving law practice to join the growing effort of raising public awareness of our planetary crisis.
 In 2011, she joined Wild Gift as its Executive Director, an organization dedicated to supporting young talented social entrepreneurs tackling climate change worldwide.